Content and Trigger warnings:

 “Adroit Philodox, is this part of the thrall investigation we requested aid in?”

 “Yes, Tànaiste.”
 Her voice held a measure of the toneless lack of modulation most Silver Wardens spoke with.
 “As requested, I have had my troop scouring your father’s demesne for information on these creatures.
 These are not the first we have found, but neither the Ard Righ nor I have ever seen the like.
 Your father is correct: someone has been breeding… ” Her staccato voice trailed off as she searched for words.
 When she continued, just a trace of humanity had crept into her tone.
 “The best way to describe it would be someone has been crafting creatures barely able to care for themselves.
 They have been selling them to brothels all over Erieria, Astirewyre, and Niveralay.
 We have just raided a pleasure house made up exclusively of the poor creatures.”
 Philodox shook her head.
-A leftover human habit from before she’d gone through the Silver Change and an indication that she—unlike the Sentinels—still felt emotion.
+A leftover human habit from before she’d gone through the Silver Change and an indication that she—unlike the sentinels—still experienced emotion.

 Maël’s voice thrummed with anger.
 “Are you saying those creatures don’t have the mental acuity to consent to their usage?”

-“That is exactly what I am saying, Righ’sa Tourmaëline, they lack communication abilities, they do whatever they are ordered to, and from what mental scans of them tell me, they completely lack higher mental function.”
+“That is exactly what I am saying, Righ’sa Tourmaëline, they lack communication abilities, they do whatever they are ordered to, and from what mental scans of them tell me, they completely lack higher mental function.
+A meat beast has a more individual mind.
+A personality…”

 “That’s…” Maël’s voice trailed off for a moment, and when he continued, his voice held disgust.
 “That’s worse than abuse, that’s rape.”